christwopointoh/collectivo/docs/reference.md

 ## Settings

-Custom installation settings for Collectivo can be set in `collectivo.yml`, which should be placed into the root folder of the collectivo app.
+Custom installation settings for Collectivo can be set in `collectivo.yml`, in the root folder of the collectivo app.

 Environment variables can be used with the `${ENV_VAR_NAME}` syntax.

 The following settings can be set: